Last Updated on Oct 11, 2021

 Next to System Report, Scroll sidebar, and select software section, here’s Boot mode is Safe. that’s it.

-You can fix all kinds of Mac problems using this solution but sometimes Mac users are ignoring because this is a long but easy process.
+You can fix all kinds of Mac problems using this solution but sometimes Mac users are ignoring it because this is a long but easy process.
 Trust me I personally felt very good after performing this process.
 Right now my Mac is super fast on the latest MacOS.
-I thin the process is 10 times faster as a new MacBook.
+I think the process is 10 times faster than a new MacBook.

 First Step: Backup Data on Mac Using Time Machine

 First Take a Backup using Time Machine on Mac, if Data is important for you and want to restore after installing the new MacOS in step 3.